This is a sample Child Support calculation.

-- All content is based on Support Studies' views and interpretations of Michigan child support laws and the Michigan Child Support Guideline that took effect January 1, 2013.
+- All content is based on Support Studies' views and interpretations of Indiana child support laws and the Indiana Child Support Guideline.

-- The greatest care has been taken for accuracy relative to the default Michigan Child Support Formula.
-However, your results as determined by the State of Michigan may be different than the results presented here.
+- The greatest care has been taken for accuracy relative to the default Indiana Child Support Formula.
+However, your results as determined by the State of Indiana may be different than the results presented here.

 Where does that number come from?

 *Note: Indiana expresses child support in weekly amounts.
 To remain consistent across our other calculators, we will use monthly amounts for the rest of this narrative.